MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/trajectory_transformations.rst

 or by working with other parallel engines (e.g. Dask).

-In MDAnalysis, we use `threadpoolctl <https://github.com/joblib/threadpoolctl>`_ inside :class:`TransformationBase` to control the maximum threads for transformations.
-(See :class:`MDAnalysis.transformations.base.TransformationBase` for more details)
+In MDAnalysis, we use `threadpoolctl <https://github.com/joblib/threadpoolctl>`_ inside :class:`~MDAnalysis.transformations.base.TransformationBase` to control the maximum threads for transformations.

 It is also possible to apply a global thread limit by setting the external environmental varibale, e.g. :code:`OMP_NUM_THREADS=1 MKL_NUM_THREADS=1 OPENBLAS_NUM_THREADS=1